The-going/evlproject/content/core/build-steps/_index.md

 space, which may involve time-consuming MMU-related operations affecting the CPU caches.

-For this reason, EVL differentiates timers on the target context they activate, between IRQ(handler), kernel and user threads, anticipating the next timer shot accordingly, so that such context is activated as close as possible to the ideal time.
-This anticipation is called the _gravity_ of the clock serving the timer, which is actually a triplet representing the three possible types of contexts the timer can activate.

-Therefore, the gravity is a static adjustment value to account for the basic latency of the target system for responding to timer events, as perceived by the client code waiting for the wake up events.
-Such latency is increased by additional factors, such as:
+This basic latency may be increased by multiple factors such as:

 - bus or CPU cache latency,
 - delay required to program the timer chip for the next shot,
 - code running with interrupts disabled on the CPU to receive the IRQ,
-- inter-processor serialization (_spinlocks_).
+- inter-processor serialization within the EVL core (_hard spinlocks_).

+In order to deliver events as close as possible to the ideal time, EVL defines the notion of _clock gravity_, which is a static adjustment value to account for the basic latency of the target system for responding to timer events from any given clock device, as perceived by the client code waiting for these wake up events.
+For this reason, a clock gravity is defined as a triplet of values, which indicates the amount of time by which every timer shot should be anticipated from, depending on the target context it should activate, either IRQ handler, kernel or user thread.

-When started with the _-t_ option, `latmus` runs a series of tests for determining those best calibration values (aka _gravity triplet_) for the EVL core timer, then tells the core to use them.
+When started with the _-t_ option, `latmus` runs a series of tests for determining those best calibration values for the EVL core timer, then tells the core to use them.

 A typical output of this command looks like this: